-A: Where an applicant is considering a technology which is not on the technology list, we recommend that you contact Salix and we will consider any technology on a case-by-case basis.
+A: Where an applicant is considering a technology that is not on the technology list, we recommend that you contact Salix and we will consider any technology on a case-by-case basis.
 Please note, cases for new technologies must be raised to Salix by the public body interested only.

 2.3 Q: How do I calculate energy savings?

 A: The Knowledge Share Area on the Salix Website holds a number of calculation tools and good practice documents that can be used to estimate energy savings for energy efficiency projects.
-The Carbon Trust energy efficiency guides and the Carbon Trust guidance on benchmarking are resources which may be useful in helping you estimate savings covering technologies funded by Salix.
+The Carbon Trust energy efficiency guides and the Carbon Trust guidance on benchmarking are resources that may be useful in helping you estimate savings covering technologies funded by Salix.

 2.4 Q: How do I calculate current energy use if a building is not metered?

-A: A first principle calculation which incorporates typical benchmarks for the type of building in question can be used to determine energy consumption.
+A: A first principle calculation that incorporates typical benchmarks for the type of building in question can be used to determine energy consumption.
 Alternatively, if energy bills are available these can be apportioned on a square meter basis.

 A: Refer to Carbon Trust guidance on benchmarking which provides useful details to assist.

 2.5 Q: Is there any other documentation I can read about energy saving measures?